d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-concise.md

 in case we ever want to evaluate the output probabilities by our model.
 But instead of passing softmax probabilities into our new loss function, we just
-[**pass the logits again and compute the softmax and its log all at once inside the cross-entropy loss function,**] which does smart things like the ["LogSumExp trick"](https://en.wikipedia.org/wiki/LogSumExp).
+[**pass the logits and compute the softmax and its log all at once inside the cross-entropy loss function,**] which does smart things like the ["LogSumExp trick"](https://en.wikipedia.org/wiki/LogSumExp).